FluffyMaguro/SC2_Coop_Overlay/README.md

 * 1.13 version (unreleased, work in progress)

       - Tweaks to replay analysis (Nova airstrike,...)
-      - Doesn't check for new replays during the game
+      - The app won't check for new replays while you are in an active game

 * 1.12 version